simonmichael/hledger/site/download.md

     To estimate the build time, add `--dry-run`.
     You can kill and restart this without losing progress.

+    If you see "was generated with a newer version of hpack, please upgrade and try again" errors, you can ignore them.
+    (Upgrade to the latest stack release to stop them.)

 <!--
     If you need to build with an older GHC version for some reason, these commands should work (except on Mac Sierra which [requires at least GHC 8.0.2/lts-8](https://ghc.haskell.org/trac/ghc/ticket/12479)):\